 Kate Crawford, 60, is recently divorced after a 30-year marriage.
-Her husband left her for a younger woman and she is dealing with issues of abandonment, old age and the new world order of internet dating.
+Her husband left her for a younger woman and she is dealing with issues of abandonment, ageing and the new world order of internet dating.
 It is a position in which she never thought she would find herself.
-Her concerned daughter, Megan, posts Kate's profile on the Love Quest dating site and Kate's is thrust into unknown territory.
+Her concerned daughter, Megan, posts Kate's profile on the Love Quest dating site and Kate is thrust into unknown territory.
 The “gentleman caller” is a thing of the past.
 Now a relationship is decided in a millisecond with the “swipe” of a finger across your smart phone.
 And speed dating gives Kate sixty seconds to present herself, thirty seconds too long for many of the younger men who sit across from here.

 Brook Davis, 32, single, is climbing the corporate ladder in the fashion industry with a driven, single minded focus.
 She has just won "The Emerging Designer of the Year".
 Her ambition left her little time for socializing which is just fine with her.
 Raised in foster homes she has learned to only trust herself.
 A relationship would only get in her way.
 However, executives in her firm want her to raise her celebrity profile by being seen and photographed at the right places with eye candy dates.
 Her assistant, Bové, reluctantly signs her up on Love Quest.
 Brook is far more cynical than Kate and is more amused than shocked by what she encounters in the world of high speed dating.

 Kate and Brook meet after a date goes awry and become friends and allies in this strange new dating world.
 Each has started with different goals and they both find something they didn’t expect.
 Kate finds an inner strength and realizes what is truly important in life.
 Brook learns to trust again.
 Neither outcome is the result of an online search.

 Love Quest is a 90-minute romantic comedy.